smhurf/lewagon_challenges/01-Python/04-SQL-Advanced/02-Join-the-tables/README.md

 ### Who sell the most ?

 Implement `best_employee method` to determine who's the best employee!
 By "best employee", we mean the one who sell the most. 👑

+### Who doesn't buy anything?
+Implement `orders_per_customer` to get the amount of Orders made by each Customer.
+As you can guess with the title, you should also display customer(s) with no order?

+**Hint**: JOIN LEFT could be usefull.
+And in this case, the driving table is important...